Johnny Sylvester: Injury and Babe Ruth

-While at a rented house on the Jersey Shore in Bay Head, New Jersey during the summer of 1926, Sylvester was horseback riding when he was thrown to the ground along with his horse, after the horse had stepped into a hole.
+During the summer of 1926, while at a rented house on the Jersey Shore in Bay Head, New Jersey, Sylvester was horseback riding.
+He was thrown to the ground along with his horse, after the horse stepped into a hole.
 The horse tried to stand up and kicked Sylvester in the head.
-The injury progressed over the summer and by September he had been diagnosed with osteomyelitis in his skull, a condition that is caused by an infection that leads to bone deterioration.
+The injury progressed over the summer.
+In September, he was diagnosed with osteomyelitis in his skull, a condition that is caused by an infection that leads to bone deterioration.
 Doctors thought that his condition could lead to his death.

 The condition was only one of several that Sylvester was said to be ailing from at the time, which was also variously ascribed to a back problem, blood poisoning, a sinus condition, and either a spinal infection or spinal fusion.
 The confusion as to the condition affecting Sylvester has led to claims that the entire incident was a hoax.

 Urgent telegrams were sent to Ruth, who was then with the Yankees playing the St. Louis Cardinals in the 1926 World Series.
 It has been unclear if Sylvester initiated the request himself, or if it had been the idea of his father or uncle as an effort to lift his spirits.
 Ruth sent back from St. Louis a package that included two balls, one autographed by members of the Yankees and the other by players from the Cardinals.
 Inscribed on the ball was a note from Ruth that read, "I'll knock a homer for you on Wednesday", referring to the forthcoming Game 4 of the series.

 After Ruth hit three home runs in Game 4 on October 6, newspapers reported that Sylvester's condition had improved.
 After the Yankees lost the series in seven games, The New York Times reported on how "'Dr.' Babe Ruth Calls On His Boy Patient", visiting Sylvester at his home in Essex Fells, with Sylvester telling Ruth "I'm sorry the Yanks lost".

 The incident was featured in the 1948 biopic The Babe Ruth Story, but the film took liberties with important facts.
 First, the film portrayed Ruth visiting Sylvester during the 1932 World Series against the Chicago Cubs rather than the 1926 World Series vs the Cardinals.
-Second, the film has Ruth visiting the Sylvester home in Gary, Indiana, in person and shows Ruth in the boy's bedroom telling Johnny that he will hit a home run if Johnny hangs in there rather than sending autographed baseballs and a note to Johnny in New Jersey.
+Second, the film has Ruth visiting the Sylvester home in Gary, Indiana, in person and shows Ruth in the boy's bedroom, telling Johnny that he will hit a home run if Johnny hangs in there, rather than sending autographed baseballs and a note to Johnny in New Jersey.

 In the 1942 movie The Pride of the Yankees, Gary Cooper portrays Lou Gehrig, who promises a sick youth named Billy that he would hit two home runs at the World Series for the kid after Babe Ruth promised just one.
 This two-story is repeated in the 1992 film The Babe.

 While he was recovering from his illness, Sylvester also received an autographed football from Red Grange and an autographed tennis racket from Bill Tilden.